 Over 400 volunteers take part in making the library a thriving community center—contributing 9,800 hours just last year—and we’re always looking for more help!
 Volunteers range in age from twelve to retired.

 The Friends started as a support group in 1953 to help furnish a reading room for the library.
 In 1991, the Friends opened the Booktique, a used bookstore.
-Books are donated to the store and it is staffed by volunteers.
+Books are donated to the store by community members, and the store is staffed by volunteers.

 Roots Public House, is a non-profit taphouse in Lake Oswego with a mission to "give generously to the charities who are making a difference in our community."
 Lake Oswego Public Library is one of the four main charities that it supports.